vishalsunder/vishalsunder.github.io/_pages/about.md

 * December 2021: Our journal article titled "Hallucination of speech recognition errors with sequence to sequence learning" to appear in the IEEE Transactions on Audio, Speech and Language Processing.
 * May 2021: Joining IBM Research, Yorktown Heights for a remote internship!
 * January 2021: Our paper titled "Handling Class Imbalance in Low-Resource Dialogue Systems by Combining Few-Shot Classification and Interpolation" accepted at ICASSP-2021.
-* August 2019: I joined The Ohio State University as a PhD student!